I think you’ll agree with me when I say:

 To give the seat back its shape and stability, Kolcraft has provided it with a removable corrugated plastic which feels stable.
 Reclining-wise, a one-handed strap would do the job, though you won’t get the flat recline position which most newborns want for cozy napping.

-The wheels aren’t easy to maneuver on unpaved terrains, and the seat isn’t removable.
+The wheels aren’t easy to manoeuvre on unpaved terrains, and the seat isn’t removable.

 - Compact, lightweight, and inexpensive